 Caring For the Formidable Interior

 The interior is typical cast iron; heavy, and not smooth, but not glossy.
-It does not alter the flavor of your food.
+This skillet does not alter the flavor of your food.
 It is non-stick, a quality that you can keep by lightly seasoning this skillet occasionally with olive oil.
-It makes for easy cleaning, thanks to the smooth material.
+Moreover this cookware is good for easy cleaning, thanks to the smooth material.
 Because it is not pre-seasoned, you can use dishwasher liquid and water to wash off the grime.
 We are a bit skeptical about using the dishwasher, though.

 Thanks to the outer coating, this skillet will not threaten rust after a few washes.
 For the inside, wiping it dry and rubbing a little oil in it will do the trick.

-It has a large handle with a hook on it and a smaller helper handle to make it easy to take off the top stove.
+Th Chef Classic has a large handle with a hook on it and a smaller helper handle to make it easy to take off the top stove.
 It is multifunctional, for both the oven and stove.
-It also looks good enough to take to the dining table, so it is off the stove or oven, to the table.
+The cookware also looks good enough to take to the dining table, so it is off the stove or oven, to the table.
 Thanks to heat retention, your food will stay warm for a good while.

 Direct fire could ruin the porcelain exterior, and so this baby is not coming camping with you.
 You will find it to be the best cast iron skillet on a glass top stove.

 Some reviewers complain that food sticks on it, but the majority shower it with praise.

 This heavy-duty skillet heats up easily on any oven, including induction, and it handles open grills and outdoor fires expertly.
 It is also the top-rated cast iron skillet by a group of chefs.

 Cast iron is not dishwasher friendly because it rusts quickly.
 To avoid dealing with that mess (although you can reverse it), show your skillet some love with plain water and a brush, and it will stay in perfect condition for long.
 To extend the non-stick quality, apply a little flaxseed oil on it and rub it all around and inside with a piece of cloth before storing it.